top of page

 Although you will miss the best of the national park (from my point of view), you can then opt for the descent via the Bailong Elevator, or "Hundred Dragons" Elevator.

 At 326 meters high, it was built from 1999 to 2002 and remains the largest outdoor elevator in the world today.
 Its construction was controversial due to the potential impact on the national park's landscape.
 But efforts were made in the design to best integrate the elevator into its natural environment.
-And the result is quite good.
+And, as a landscape architect, I would say that the result is quite good.

 The elevator can transport up to 4000 people per hour, giving an idea of the site's tourist importance.
 Due to its height and location in a World Heritage Site, the Bailong Elevator was recorded in the Guinness Book of Records.